SoloPHP/Task-Quere/README.md

 - **Optional Process Locking** – Prevent overlapping workers using `LockGuard`
 - **Optional Deletion on Success** – Set `deleteOnSuccess: true` to automatically delete tasks after success

+## 🔗 Integration with Event-Dispatcher

+TaskQueue implements `TaskQueueInterface` and can be used as an async queue backend for [SoloPHP Event-Dispatcher](https://github.com/SoloPHP/Event-Dispatcher).
+The Event-Dispatcher library should contain a `TaskQueueAdapter` in its adapter collection that implements the integration.

+For async event processing setup, refer to the Event-Dispatcher documentation.

 ## 🧪 API Methods

 | Method                                                                                                                | Description                                                    |